rombrew/phobia/doc/HardwareDesign.md

 ```

 The voltage divider (R1, R2) and filter capacitor (C1) are used to measure the
-terminal voltage (uA, uB, uC).
-This RC scheme forms an exponential integrator
+terminal voltage (uA, uB, uC) and supply voltage (uS).
+This RC scheme forms an
-that allows us to restore the pulse width by measured voltage.
-Additional
+exponential integrator that allows us to restore the pulse width by measured
-resistor R3 is used to bias the operating point into the linear region.
-You
+voltage.
+Additional resistor R3 is used to bias the operating point into the
-can skip voltage sensing if you do not need related features.
+linear region.
+You can skip the terminal voltage sensing if you do not need
+related features but supply voltage measuring is mandatory.

 To get acceptable accuracy you need to make sure that the RC scheme time
 constant is comparable to dT.
 Also make sure that your capacitors are stable